November 13, 2017:

 In late 2017 the Czech Republic ordered twelve UH-1Y twin-engine transport helicopters for $48 million each.
 These are newly built, with the cost of the helicopters alone being $28 million each with the rest covering spares, tech support and training as well as additional electronics along with some weapons (single and multi-barrel 7.62mm and 12.7mm machine-guns).
 The additional electronics are mainly missile defense systems, IFF (identify friend or foe), helmet mounted displays and navigation systems.
-Earlier in 2017 the U.S. Marine Corps increased their order for the UH-1Y to 160 with many of them newly built but most of them refurbed UH-1Ns.
+Earlier in 2017 the U.S. Marine Corps increased their order for the UH-1Y to 160 with all of them newly built rather than anyrefurbed UH-1Ns.

 The Czechs and marines are buying an iconic 1960s transport helicopter (the single engine UH-1 “Huey”) because it is the most capable and affordable transport helicopter on the market.
 Production of newly built UH-1Ys began in 2008 and since then over a hundred have been delivered or are on order.